 While researching ‘How to make partner and still have a life’, I discovered that having a formal or informal mentor was a significant boost for moving along successful professional careers.
 Often these mentors will champion you and your career behind closed doors.
 Their support could help you get the right assignments, or focus attention on your abilities during partner meetings.

 Many firms run mentoring schemes or initiatives.
 This article sets out 10 things your firm needs to think about before embarking on your own firm’s mentoring scheme.
-Register and log in to AccountingWEB for the full text covering:

 1. The reason why